MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/support-and-ts.md

 This article describes the available support and troubleshooting options for Cloud App Security.

-## Open a ticket for Cloud App Security
+## Manage support requests for Cloud App Security

 Microsoft provides global technical, pre-sales, billing, and subscription support for Microsoft Cloud App Security.
 Support is available both online and by phone for paid and trial subscriptions.
 Online technical support is available in English and Japanese.
 Phone support and online billing support are available in additional languages.

-As an admin, you can use the **Help + Support** option to file an online support ticket for Cloud App Security from the Azure portal.
-To create a support ticket, your account must be assigned one of the following [administrator roles in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles-azure-portal):
+As an admin, you can use the **Help + Support** option to file an online support request for Cloud App Security from the Azure portal.
+To create a support request, your account must be assigned one of the following [administrator roles in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/active-directory-assign-admin-roles-azure-portal):

 -   Global administrator